This post may contain affiliate links. Please read my disclosure and privacy policy.

 Vegan & Gluten Free Banana Bread Made with Buckwheat Flour

 My whole grain flour obsession du jour is buckwheat.
-I’ve been using buckwheat flour in combination with wheat flour for years, but now I’m learning to savor it solo.
+I have been using buckwheat flour in combination with wheat flour for years, but now I’m learning to savor it solo.

 Sweet-tooth me, a cake-y banana bread seemed a great place to start.
 Hello, Vegan Buckwheat Banana Bread!